 20. Old Dominion University

 Old Dominion University offers the MSN in Nurse-Midwifery degree, in partnership with Shenandoah University, in a comprehensive program that offers the Post Graduate Certificate in Midwifery.
-The ODU program offers advanced nursing coursework, and then the Shendendoah program offers clinical training with emphasis on women’s health and patient care.
+The ODU program offers advanced nursing coursework, and then the Shendendoah program offers clinical training with an emphasis on women’s health and patient care.
 The Shenandoah coursework features coursework via online distance learning and includes 720 hours of mentored clinic work in local communities.

 In partnership with Old Dominion University, Shenandoah University’s Nurse-Midwifery Program offers training in the pursuit of the certified nurse-midwife (CNM) credential.
 Old Dominion University offers a range of highly ranked programs and it is ranked #1 as a Top Online College.
-With its accreditation, level of educational learning and placement, Old Dominion University supports one of the best online nurse midwifery programs.
+With its accreditation, level of educational learning, and placement, Old Dominion University supports one of the best online nurse-midwifery programs.

 21. University of New Mexico

 The University of New Mexico offers an MSN degree with a concentration of Nurse-Midwifery.
 The coursework is available via online distance learning with some hybrid courses.
-The focus of the program is to prepare nurses to become an Advanced Practice Registered Nurse (APRN), as the primary care provider for prenatal, birth, postpartum, and newborn care with an emphasis on women’s health and wellness over a longer term.
-It’s an intensive, two-year program, with particular focus on rural and underserved community healthcare services.
+The focus of the program is to prepare nurses to become Advanced Practice Registered Nurse (APRNs), as the primary care provider for prenatal, birth, postpartum, and newborn care with an emphasis on women’s health and wellness over a longer term.
+It’s an intensive, two-year program, with a particular focus on rural and underserved community healthcare services.